IYAC/ACYI Privacy Statement

 There are rules about how IYAC/ACYI may collect, use, disclose, retain, and dispose of your personal information.
 Depending on where you live in Canada, and whether the personal information at issue has crossed provincial boundaries, different pieces of legislation could apply.
 Generally, the federal legislation applies to information that crosses provincial boundaries, or where the province at issue does not have privacy legislation that has been declared to be “substantially similar” to the federal legislation.
 The privacy legislation in B.C., Alberta and Quebec have been declared “substantially similar” and applies to personal information that is collected, used, disclosed, retained and destroyed within those provinces.
 Other provinces may also have their own private sector privacy legislation that has not been declared substantially similar.

-Questions about IYAC/ACYI’s handling of your personal information should be directed by email to the President of IYAC/ACYI by clicking here.
+For questions about IYAC/ACYI’s handling of your personal information should be directed by email to the President of IYAC/ACYI by clicking here.
 If you are not satisfied with IYAC/ACYI’s response to your question, you may complain to IYAC/ACYI by advising the President that you remain unsatisfied.
 If, after IYAC/ACYI responds, you remain unsatisfied, you may complain to the applicable Privacy Commissioner, as set out above.